seamile/jsonfmt/README.md

 #### Show the overview of a large JSON.

-Sometimes we just want to see the overview and don't care about the details of the JSON document.
+Sometimes we just want to see the overview and don't care about the details of the JSON data.
 In this case the `-o` option can be used.

 It will clear sublist of the JSON and modify strings to '...' in the overview.

-If the *root* node of the JSON document is a list, only the first child element will be reserved in the overview.
+If the *root* node of the JSON data is a list, only the first child element will be reserved in the overview.

 ```shell
 $ jsonfmt -o test/test.json